jgettings/food-planner/README.md

 ## TODO List (somewhat prioritized):

-* Display the current week (or longer) from Trello
-* Make trello boards and lists configurable
 * Pull in new recipes automatically into the "New Things" list
   * Scrape skinnytaste.com
   * Scrape other sites